Has anyone spoiled a perfectly fine day by telling you that – though you own a non-EU company – the GDPR might still apply to you?

 Let’s take a closer look at these two scenarios.

-Non-EU Company offering goods or services to people in the EU
+Non-EU Companies offering goods or services to people in the EU

 Having said that, the EDPB has clarified that merely having a product or service that could inadvertently or incidentally be used by an EU-based person is not enough to trigger the applicability of the GDPR.